-Table 5.9 presents the incremental results from the base-case analysis, which include LYs gained, QALYs gained, and incremental cost-effectiveness ratios for both incremental cost per LY gained and incremental cost per QALY gained.
+Table 4.9 presents the incremental results from the base-case analysis, which include LYs gained, QALYs gained, and incremental cost-effectiveness ratios for both incremental cost per LY gained and incremental cost per QALY gained.

-In population 1, total costs for the tisagenlecleucel arm were more than 2.5 times greater than total costs for clofarabine; however, gains in life years and QALYs were more than four times greater for tisagenlecleucel.
-This resulted in an incremental cost-effectiveness ratio of approximately \$57,100 per QALY gained and approximately \$51,900 per LY gained for tisagenlecleucel as compared to clofarabine.
+In the B-ALL cohort, total costs for the tisagenlecleucel arm were nearly two times greater than total costs for clofarabine; gains in life years and QALYs were more than four times greater for tisagenlecleucel.
+This resulted in an incremental cost-effectiveness ratio of approximately \$46,000 per QALY gained and approximately \$42,000 per LY gained for tisagenlecleucel as compared to clofarabine.

-In population 2, total costs for the axicabtagene ciloleucel arm were nearly six times greater than total costs for the chemotherapy arm, while gains in life years and QALYs were more than twice that of those on chemotherapy.
-This resulted in an incremental cost-effectiveness ratio of approximately \$145,000 per QALY gained and approximately \$120,000 per LY gained for axicabtagene ciloleucel as compared to chemotherapy.
+In the B-cell lymphoma cohort, total costs for the axicabtagene ciloleucel arm were nearly four times greater than total costs for the chemotherapy arm; gains in life years and QALYs were more than twice that of those on chemotherapy.
+This resulted in an incremental cost-effectiveness ratio of approximately \$136,000 per QALY gained and approximately \$112,000 per LY gained for axicabtagene ciloleucel as compared to chemotherapy.